Jim Little (businessman)

-Jim Little (born 1964) is a business executive and short lived CEO of the Ottawa Senators for 54 days in 2020.
+Jim Little (born 1964) is a Canadian business executive who briefly was the CEO of the Ottawa Senators in 2020.

 Biography

 Little was born in Montreal, Quebec, and has a bachelor's degree from McGill University. and began his career in Ottawa.

-He was hired by the Ottawa Senators after Chief Operating Officer Nic Ruszkowski abruptly left and leaving owner Eugene Melnyk as acting CEO.
+He was hired by the Ottawa Senators after Chief Operating Officer Nic Ruszkowski abruptly left, leaving owner Eugene Melnyk as acting CEO.

-Prior to joining the Senators Little was EVP with Shaw Communications, as well as stints as an executive with Royal Bank of Canada (2008–2012), Bombardier Aerospace and Bell Canada.
+Prior to joining the Senators Little was an EVP with Shaw Communications, as well as stints as an executive with Royal Bank of Canada (2008–2012), Bombardier Aerospace and Bell Canada.